 Once the value for L is known, the type of inductor must be selected.
-Actual core loss is independent of core size for a fixed inductor value, but it is very dependent on the inductance selected.
+High efficiency converters generally cannot afford the core loss found in low cost powdered iron cores, forcing the use of more expensive ferrite, mollypermalloy, or Kool Mμ® cores.
+Actual core loss is independent of core size for a fixed inductor value but it is very dependent on the inductance selected.
 As the inductance increases, core losses decrease.
 Unfortunately, increased inductance requires more turns of wire and therefore copper losses will increase.